cloudacademy/Apache-Prometheus-Exporter/README.md

 ```

 Navigate to the URL provided and in the PromQL expression bar, begin typing 'apache' and you will receive a list of metrics to choose from.
-There's another way we can quickly check that the Apache exporter is working as well: through a simple curl to the Prometheus Exporter
+There's also another way we can quickly check that the Apache exporter is working as well: through a simple curl to the Prometheus Server
 ```
 curl http://{URL_OF_PREVIOUS_COMMAND}/api/v1/label/job/values
 ```